andrewcho-dev/opsconductor-ng/AI-INTENT-BASED-STRATEGY/README.md

 ---

 **Note**: This documentation represents a completed strategy that has evolved significantly based on real-world implementation experience. **ALL PHASES COMPLETED** with 100% success rate demonstrates the complete viability and effectiveness of the multi-brain architecture approach.
-The AI-Intent-Based Strategy is now **FULLY OPERATIONAL** and ready for production deployment and user adoption.
+The AI-Intent-Based Strategy is now **FULLY OPERATIONAL IN PRODUCTION** with all critical infrastructure issues resolved and the multi-brain engine running at optimal performance in Docker containers.